adrianBrands/projcet-exam-2/README.md

 ## Project description

 A newly launched accommodation booking site called Holidaze has approached you to develop a brand new front end for their application.
-While they have a list of required features, the design and user experience has not been specified.
-Working with the official API documentation, plan, design and build a modern front end accommodation booking application.
+While they have a list of required features, the design and user experience have not been specified.
+Working with the official API documentation, plan, design and build a modern front-end accommodation booking application.

-There are two aspects to this brief: the customer-facing side of the website where users can book holidays at a venue, and an admin-facing side of the website where users can register and manage venues and bookings at those venues.
+There are two aspects to this brief: the customer-facing side of the website where users can book holidays at a venue, and the admin-facing side of the website where users can register and manage venues and bookings at those venues.

 ## User Stories